hunter-college-ossd-spr19/Shane-Lester99-weekly/README.md

 # What is this?

-This repository contains weekly blog posts written by myself as I develop my software engineering skills through my first exposure to open source contributions.
+This repository contains weekly blog posts written by myself as I develop my software engineering skills through my first contributions to open source software.